Belgaum border dispute

-The Belagavi border dispute or Belgaon border dispute is a dispute between the Indian states of Karnataka and Maharashtra over the administration of the city of Belgaum and surrounding areas.
+The Belgaum border dispute (or Belagavi border dispute) is a dispute between the Indian states of Karnataka and Maharashtra over the administration of the city of Belgaum and surrounding areas.
 During the British Raj, the region was part of the Bombay Presidency, a former colonial province that included western Maharashtra, north-western Karnataka, and much of Gujarat, and then became part of the short-lived Bombay State after Indian independence.
 As part of the States Reorganisation Act based on linguistic lines in 1956, Belgaum—because of its Kannada plurality—was incorporated into the newly formed state of Karnataka.
 Adjacent Marathi-speaking areas remained in Maharashtra.
 Currently, Belgaum is administered as part of the Belagavi district in Karnataka.

 History

 Background

-An 1881 census recorded a population of 864,014 residents in the Belagavi district.
+An 1881 census recorded a population of 864,014 residents in the Belgaum district.
 556,397 (64.39 per cent) of them were Kannada speakers and 225,008 (26.04 per cent) spoke Marathi.

-With the independence of India in 1947, the Belagavi district of the former Bombay Presidency became a part of Bombay State.
-In 1956, the States Reorganization Act incorporated the Belagavi district into the newly formed Mysore state (now Karnataka).
-This placed Belagavi, with its majority of Marathi speakers, within the Kannada-majority Karnataka.
+With the independence of India in 1947, the Belgaum district of the former Bombay Presidency became a part of Bombay State.
+In 1956, the States Reorganization Act incorporated the Belgaum district into the newly formed Mysore state (now Karnataka).
+This placed Belgaum, with its Marathi speakers, within the Kannada-majority Karnataka.
 Adjoining areas with mostly Marathi-speaking citizens were incorporated into a newly formed Maharashtra state.